NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Flashing-The-Bootloader.md

 ![ISP polarity](images/ISP_polarity.jpg)

-Firs, check if your compute can communicate with the board.
+First, check if your compute can communicate with the board.
 For this (and the rest of the flashing process) we are going to use a command line tool called `avrdude`.
 It can do tons of things to microcontrollers and is what Arduino uses internally.

 Open your command line and type the following (it can take a few seconds to run):